 If you’re finding it difficult to continue living at home, another option is to move into a care home.

-In many of our residential care homes and nursing care homes, you’ll have your own bedroom and bathroom, along with helpful and compassionate staff who are there to provide whatever assistance and support you require.
+In many of our residential care homes and nursing homes, you’ll have your own bedroom and bathroom, along with helpful and compassionate staff who are there to provide whatever assistance and support you require.
 This can include things like personal care and administering medication.

 Our care home listings state the type of elderly care they offer, and whether they cater to any specific needs, such as people who require physical disability or mental health care (see below).